Supercapacitor: Electrochemical pseudocapacitance

 The electrons involved in the faradaic processes are transferred to or from valence electron states (orbitals) of the redox electrode reagent.
 They enter the negative electrode and flow through the external circuit to the positive electrode where a second double-layer with an equal number of anions has formed.
 The electrons reaching the positive electrode are not transferred to the anions forming the double-layer, instead they remain in the strongly ionized and "electron hungry" transition-metal ions of the electrode's surface.
 As such, the storage capacity of faradaic pseudocapacitance is limited by the finite quantity of reagent in the available surface.

 A faradaic pseudocapacitance only occurs together with a static double-layer capacitance, and its magnitude may exceed the value of double-layer capacitance for the same surface area by factor of 100, depending on the nature and the structure of the electrode, because all the pseudocapacitance reactions take place only with de-solvated ions, which are much smaller than solvated ion with their solvating shell.
 The amount of pseudocapacitance has a linear function within narrow limits determined by the potential-dependent degree of surface coverage of the adsorbed anions.

 The ability of electrodes to accomplish pseudocapacitance effects by redox reactions, intercalation or electrosorption strongly depends on the chemical affinity of electrode materials to the ions adsorbed on the electrode surface as well as on the structure and dimension of the electrode pores.
-Materials exhibiting redox behavior for use as electrodes in pseudocapacitors are transition-metal oxides like RuO_{2}, IrO_{2}, or MnO_{2} inserted by doping in the conductive electrode material such as active carbon, as well as conducting polymers such as polyaniline or derivatives of polythiophene covering the electrode material.
+Materials exhibiting redox behavior for use as electrodes in pseudocapacitors are transition-metal oxides like RuO2, IrO2, or MnO2 inserted by doping in the conductive electrode material such as active carbon, as well as conducting polymers such as polyaniline or derivatives of polythiophene covering the electrode material.

 The amount of electric charge stored in a pseudocapacitance is linearly proportional to the applied voltage.
 The unit of pseudocapacitance is farad, same as that of capacitance.

 Although conventional battery-type electrode materials also use chemical reactions to store charge, they show very different electrical profiles, as the rate of discharge is limited by the speed of diffusion.
 Grinding those materials down to nanoscale frees them of the diffusion limit and give them a more pseudocapacitative behavior, making them extrinsic pseudocapacitors.
-Chodankar et al. 2020, figure 2 shows the representative voltage-capacity curves for bulk LiCoO_{2}, nano LiCoO_{2}, a redox pseudocapacitor (RuO_{2}), and an intercalation pseudocapacitor (T-Nb_{2}O_{5}).
+Chodankar shows the representative voltage-capacity curves for bulk LiCoO2, nano LiCoO2, a redox pseudocapacitor (RuO2), and an intercalation pseudocapacitor (T\sNb2O5).